 ⚠️ Watch out:

 If you don't know your net consumption, you can't calculate accurate food cost.
-Your food cost will then look lower than it really is.
+Your food cost will appear lower than reality.

 How do you get control of the difference?

-Step 1 is to measure.
-You can't improve what you don't measure:
+Step 1 involves measuring.
+You can't improve what you don't track:

 - Count your inventory weekly (beginning and end of week)